Skip to content

 WidgetsFlutterBinding.ensureInitialized();

-// Deployment environment, Datakit deployment
+// Local environment deployment, Datakit deployment

 await FTMobileFlutter.sdkConfig(